 Whether it is Community Tutoring, Girls Who Code, Girls Circle or other activities, YWCA of Alton programming supports healthy development of our youth while providing opportunities to connect with others and increase awareness of social justice issues connected to YWCA of Alton mission.

-Community Tutoring program is an annual program aimed at preventing summer learning loss in reading and math offered in the summer for children who have completed kindergarten and runs through the 5th grade located at YWCA of Alton.
-Community Tutoring Program, coordinated by Candace Wallace, a certified teacher with the Alton School District, is staffed by area teachers from local school districts and volunteers, including high school students.
+The Community Tutoring program is aimed at preventing summer learning loss in reading and math offered in the summer for children grades K-6.
+Coordinated by Candice Wallace, the Community Tutoring program is staffed with certified local teachers and local volunteers, including area high school students.

 YWCA of Alton facilitates a Girls Who Code after school program for middle school girls in the 21st Century program at the Alton Middle School for the Alton School District.
 Girls Who Code was founded by Reshma Saujani with a single mission of closing the gender gap in technology.